anthony1993/JBActivities/README.md

 **NOTE:** Deploy individual branches via multiple Heroku apps.

-Important: In the sample edit page configuration /JBActivities/blob/master/public/ixn/activities/generic-activity/sample-config.html you will need to edit the HTML to reflect the context of your Heroku app.
+**IMPORTANT:** In the sample edit page configuration /JBActivities/blob/master/public/ixn/activities/generic-activity/sample-config.html you will need to edit the HTML to reflect the context of your Heroku app.

 Look for TODO and other comments in that file!

+If you do not update the HTML your edit configuration in Journey Builder will hang!

 ### Heroku Config Vars